oberfrank-rezso/readable/README.md

 State is mostly managed by **redux** meaning forms and individual loading flags of components are excluded from the store.

-Networks errors are handled as shown by @gaearon on [one of his egghead.io courses](https://egghead.io/lessons/javascript-redux-displaying-error-messages).
+Network errors are handled as shown by @gaearon on [one of his egghead.io courses](https://egghead.io/lessons/javascript-redux-displaying-error-messages).

 ## Acknowledgments